DECODE: Domain-aware Continual Domain Expansion for Motion Prediction: Abstract

 \section{Abstract}

-Motion prediction is critical for autonomous vehicles to effectively navigate complex environments and accurately anticipate the behaviors of other traffic participants.
-As autonomous driving continues to evolve, the need to assimilate new and varied driving scenarios necessitates frequent model updates through retraining.
-To address these demands, we introduce DECODE, a novel continual learning framework that begins with a pre-trained generalized model and incrementally develops specialized models for distinct domains.
-Unlike existing continual learning approaches that attempt to develop a unified model capable of generalizing across diverse scenarios, DECODE uniquely balances specialization with generalization, dynamically adjusting to real-time demands.
-The proposed framework leverages a hypernetwork to generate model parameters, significantly reducing storage requirements, and incorporates a normalizing flow mechanism for real-time model selection based on likelihood estimation.
-Furthermore, DECODE merges outputs from the most relevant specialized and generalized models using deep Bayesian uncertainty estimation techniques.
-This integration ensures optimal performance in familiar conditions while maintaining robustness in unfamiliar scenarios.
-Extensive evaluations confirm the effectiveness of the framework, achieving a notably low forgetting rate of 0.044 and an average minADE of 0.584 m, significantly surpassing traditional learning strategies and demonstrating adaptability across a wide range of driving conditions.
+Motion prediction is essential for autonomous vehicles to navigate complex environments and anticipate the behavior of other traffic participants.
+As new driving scenarios emerge, models must be continually updated without retraining from scratch.
+We propose DECODE, a continual learning framework that starts from a pre-trained generalized model and incrementally expands specialized models for distinct domains.
+Unlike existing approaches that pursue a single unified model, DECODE explicitly balances specialization and generalization through dynamic model selection.
+It employs a hypernetwork for parameter generation, which reduces storage costs, and utilizes a normalizing flow for real-time domain inference via likelihood estimation.
+Outputs from specialized and generalized models are fused using Bayesian uncertainty estimation.
+This integration ensures optimal performance in familiar conditions while maintaining robustness in novel scenarios.
+Extensive experiments show DECODE achieves a low forgetting rate of 0.044 and an average minADE of 0.584 m, outperforming prior methods and generalizing well across diverse driving domains.
+Furthermore, we demonstrate that DECODE can be extended beyond motion prediction to general continual learning tasks such as image classification, showcasing its broad applicability.